-I’ve never read a novel by Patricia Highsmith but the more time pass the more I see her name under the credits of incredible films.
-Known for her psychological thrillers, Patricia is famous for her stories about murder, existentialism and homoeroticism – her most famous book and adapted into film is nothing less than The Talented Mr. Ripley, which in my opinion, has an even better version in french with Alain Delon portraying the character of Matt Damon that you will see in this upcoming list.
+I’ve never read a novel by Patricia Highsmith but the more time passes the more I see her name under the credits of incredible films.
+Known for her psychological thrillers, Patricia is famous for her stories about murder, existentialism and homoeroticism – her most famous book and adapted into film is nothing less than The Talented Mr. Ripley, which in my opinion, has an even better version in French with Alain Delon portraying the character of Matt Damon that you will see in this upcoming list.

-And for people who says the book is always better than the film – which in most cases, they are – Patricia Highsmith’s work had the privilege of being adapted to the screen by talented directors, preoccupied not only by telling a good story, but also creating their cinema into an auteur piece of art.
-Since the blog talks about books, films and art, nothing more suitable than making a list of great films that were adapted from Patricia Highsmith’s novels.
+And for people who say the book is always better than the film – which in most cases, they are – Patricia Highsmith’s work had the privilege of being adapted to the screen by talented directors, preoccupied not only by telling a good story, but also creating their cinema into an auteur piece of art.
+Since the blog talks about books, films, and art, nothing more suitable than making a list of great films that were adapted from Patricia Highsmith’s novels.
 Here they are: